gzhang53/travelApp/README.md

 # Travel Planning App

-This app utlizes 3 APIs to get user's destination city basic information 1. weather 2. a pic of the destination city 3. geo information (latitude, longtitude,country)

 This app allows you get the picture of the destination you will travel to, and destination temperature on the date you travel.

 ### Built With